OWASP/CheatSheetSeries/cheatsheets/Authorization_Cheat_Sheet.md

 ### Ensure Lookup IDs are Not Accessible Even When Guessed or Cannot Be Tampered With

-Applications often expose the internal object identifiers (such as an account number or Primary Key in adatabase) that are used to to locate and reference an object.
+Applications often expose the internal object identifiers (such as an account number or Primary Key in a database) that are used to to locate and reference an object.
 This ID may exposed as a query parameter, path variable, "hidden" form field or elsewhere.
 For example:

 ```https://mybank.com/accountTransactions?acct_id=901```